For the Two Year Period

-To build trust amongst participating individuals and organizations in an incremental way over a period of two-years, building up participation in six national Divisions, 151 Federal Electoral Assemblies and a series of Community Searches and Community Preselections in each electorate, with leadership exercised by a trusted and representative body of people across the country.
+To build trust amongst participating individuals and organizations in an incremental way over a period of two-years, building up participation in eight national Divisions, 150 Federal Electoral Assemblies and a series of Community Preselections in each electorate, with leadership exercised by a trusted and representative body of people across the country.

 Our strategy of building trust over this period includes the following elements:

-1. Appoint of 3 Community Commissioners in each federal electorate to organise and oversee a process of Community Conversations and Community Preselections and Ballots.
+1. Appoint of 3 Community Commissioners in each federal electorate to organise and oversee a process of Community Community Preselections and Ballots.

-3. Members at the end of October 2020 will be eligible to vote in their federal electorate in a Community Preselection of a community leader as the federal candidate of the movement in the 2022 federal election.
+2. Members in May 2021 will be eligible to vote in their federal electorate in a Community Preselection of a community representative as their candidate for the House of Representatives in the 2021/2 federal election.

-4. Members at the end of June 2021 will be eligible to vote in their state or territory in a Community Preselection of a lead Senate candidate in the 2022 federal election.
+3. Members in June 2021 will be eligible to vote in their state or territory in a Community Preselection of a lead Senate candidate in the 2021/2 federal election.